ManuelHentschel/VSCode-R-Debugger/readme.md

 Is hopefully the behaviour expected by users coming from R Studio etc.
 * `"function"`: The above debug modes introduce significant overhead by passing all input through `eval()` etc. and use a custom version of `source()`, which makes changes to the R code in order to set breakpoints.
-To provide a somewhat 'cleaner' method of running code, this debug mode can be used used.
+To provide a somewhat 'cleaner' method of running code, this debug mode can be used.
 The call to `main()` is entered directly into R's `stdin`, hence there are no additional functions on the call stack (as is the case when entering `main()` into the debug console).
 Breakpoints are set by using R's `trace(..., tracer=browser)` function, which is more robust than the custom breakpoint mechanism.